ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/guide/example-channel-08.kt)

-It prints "sending" _five_ times using a buffered channel with capacity of _four_:
+Outputs "sending" _five_ times using a buffered channel with capacity of _four_:

 ```text
 Sending 0